valid from 8th April 2020

 Should this not be possible, the purchaser is entitled to rescind the contract after agreeing to a reasonable extension.
 The purchaser may not reject partial deliveries and waives the right to enforce claims for damages resulting from delayed deliveries.

-8. Blanket orders
+7. Blanket orders

-9. Deliveries in excess or in default
+8. Deliveries in excess or in default

 Deliveries varying in excess or in default are permissible up to 5%.

-11. Dispatch and transfer of risk
+12. Dispatch and transfer of risk

 Liability for risks is transferred to the purchaser when the goods are handed over to the carrier or forwarder and at the latest, however, when they leave the Company.
 Terms such as FOB, C+F and CIF require particular agreements.

-Complaints are to be made by the purchaser in writing without delay, at the latest 14 days after goods have arrived at the place of destination.
+Complaints are to be made by the purchaser in writing without delay, at the latest 10 days after goods have arrived at the place of destination.
 In case of faults which cannot be detected within this period, despite even the most careful inspection, complaints must be raised upon detection without delay, immediately ceasing any possible treatment, and must be supported with sample pieces.

-13. Claims for compensation
+14. Claims for compensation